 Moving Outside of Your Coverage Zone

 Some parts of Medicare coverage are region-dependent.
-Particularly Medicare Advantage and Medicare Part D, which are sold by private insurance companies with provider networks.
+Particularly Medicare Advantage and Medicare Part D, which private insurance companies with provider networks sell.

 The good news is, if you lose any part of your Medicare coverage from moving to a new zip code, you qualify for a Special Enrollment Period that will allow you to sign up for a Medicare plan using your new residence.